Jasna-Budhathoki/tacotron/README.md

 # Tacotron

-An implementation of Tacotron speech synthesis in TensorFlow for Nepali Dataset.
+An implementation of Tacotron speech synthesis in TensorFlow (Modified to use for Nepali Dataset.)

 ### Audio Samples